flapjs/FLAPJS-WebApp/src/app/modules/cfg/CFG.md

 - Currently, when the CFG adds and verifies rules, it makes/expects uppercase letters to Variables and all other symbols (excluding PIPE and EMPTY) as terminals.
 This can be limiting if we want to use non-capital letters for Variables and/or we want to use capital letters for terminals.
 - The validation for CFGs does not check whether it is a  proper CFG (unreachable symbols, cycles, etc), which we might want to allow the user to fail with as a part of learning, but heads up
+- While I was testing ConvertCFGtoPDA and testing some strings on the PDA, I noticed that some strings would fail even though they were supposed to be in the language, and then realized it wasn't my code, but it's because there is a max amount of computation steps in SolvePDA.
+For some strings, it is probably taking too long, and it's not always based on length (I had some longer strings pass while shorter ones didn't).

 # Work Log